News

 Published on October 27, 2025

-Investors are drowning in AI hype, making it harder to make sound investment choices.
-The flood of information, often amplified by social media and finfluencers, drowns out fundamental analysis and leads to poor decisions.
-This frenzy echoes the dot-com bubble, where narratives overshadowed actual value.
+Investors are increasingly overwhelmed by AI hype, complicating their ability to make sound financial decisions.
+The constant flood of information, amplified by social media and influencers, often overshadows fundamental analysis, leading to poor investment choices.
+This phenomenon mirrors the dot-com bubble, where grand narratives frequently eclipsed genuine value.

-More than 60% of U.S. investors under 35 get their investment advice primarily from social media, while only 57% consult traditional financial advisors.
-An astounding 35% of Canadian retail investors admit making financial decisions based on finfluencer recommendations.
-This shift highlights a significant problem: social media-driven advice often lacks the diverse viewpoints and critical analysis needed for healthy markets.
-When algorithms generate similar conclusions across multiple sources, the resulting guidance becomes dangerously homogenous.
+According to recent data, over 60% of U.S. investors under 35 rely primarily on social media for investment advice, compared to just 57% who consult traditional financial advisors.
+In Canada, 35% of retail investors admit to making financial decisions based on recommendations from finfluencers.
+This shift underscores a critical issue: social media-driven advice often lacks the diverse perspectives and critical analysis essential for healthy markets.
+When algorithms produce similar conclusions across multiple sources, the resulting guidance becomes dangerously uniform.

-The rise of AI-generated content further muddies the waters.
-Recent research from Harvard Business School shows that even though AI-generated investment content may be lower quality, it still influences trading patterns.
-Companies mentioning AI in announcements often see short-term stock price jumps, regardless of actual performance.
+The surge in AI-generated content further complicates matters.
+Research from Harvard Business School indicates that while AI-generated investment content may be of lower quality, it still influences trading patterns.
+Companies that mention AI in their announcements often experience short-term stock price jumps, regardless of their actual performance.
 This disconnect between hype and reality creates opportunities for speculation and significant risk.

-History repeats itself.
-During the dot-com boom, companies adding ".com" to their names experienced abnormal stock returns, irrespective of their internet prospects.
-We are seeing a similar phenomenon with AI.
-Remember AMTD Digital Inc.?
-The Hong Kong-based firm's shares surged over 21,000% in 2022 after its IPO, briefly exceeding the valuation of giants like Bank of America.
-This was fueled by vague promises of digital innovation.
-When reality struck, the stock crashed, wiping out billions.
+History often repeats itself.
+During the dot-com boom, companies that added ".com" to their names saw abnormal stock returns, irrespective of their actual internet prospects.
+A similar pattern is emerging with AI.
+For instance, AMTD Digital Inc., a Hong Kong-based firm, saw its shares surge over 21,000% in 2022 after its IPO, briefly surpassing the valuation of giants like Bank of America.
+This surge was fueled by vague promises of digital innovation, but when reality set in, the stock crashed, wiping out billions.